UK sends support to Israel after ‘appalling’ synagogue attack

 James Cleverly said the attack by a Palestinian gunman, described as one of the deadliest attacks on Israelis in years, was ‘horrific’.

-An attack at an east Jerusalem synagogue that killed six people and wounded four others has been described as “appalling” by the Foreign Secretary.
+An attack at an east Jerusalem synagogue that killed seven people and wounded three others has been described as “appalling” by the UK Foreign Secretary.

 James Cleverly said the attack by a Palestinian gunman, described as one of the deadliest attacks on Israelis in years, was “horrific”.